 Whether you’re fond of oil paintings or art prints, this is one area that offers tons of options at estate sales.
 With each sale you visit comes a unique selection of art.
 This ranges from regional favorites, like landscapes reflecting the Hudson River School or Texas wildflower paintings, to art prints of well-known classics.

 Buying for your own use is easy, basically choosing what you like to compliment your décor.
 Buying art to flip means purchasing to meet current demands.
-Stay abreast on... themes most popular with collectors such as Art Deco and Mid-Century modern.
+Stay abreast of themes most popular with collectors such as Art Deco and Mid-Century modern.
 Keeping tabs on which illustrators are currently bringing the most cash at auction and looking for their work at estate sales can also pay off big.

 02 of 06

 This is a broad field with tons of options.
-From kitchen tools you can never have enough of, like spatulas and serving spoons, to vintage pyrex and sauce pans, you can easily outfit an entire kitchen on a budget through estate sale shopping.
+From kitchen tools you can never have enough of, like spatulas and serving spoons, to vintage pyrex and saucepans, you can easily outfit an entire kitchen on a budget through estate sale shopping.
 Many of the items will be brand new, or nearly new, only needing a freshening clean-up before you put them to good use.

 Don’t forget the kitchen collectibles as well.
 Things like ice cream scoops and cookie cutters can be priced reasonably at sales.
-Look for... unusual versions and out-of-the-ordinary shapes if you’re planning to flip them.
+Look for unusual versions and out-of-the-ordinary shapes if you’re planning to flip them.
 Those will be worth the most to a collector.
 Bigger items like cast iron pans and cookie jars draw interest as well.
 Basically, if it belongs in a kitchen and it’s kitschy or has a nostalgic look, there’s probably someone out there who will take it off your hands at a profit if you buy at the right price.

 03 of 06

 As an extension of the kitchenware category, most everyone has an appliance graveyard filled with gifts and impulse buys that seemed like a good idea at the time.
-If you’ve always wanted to try dehydrating your own food or making your own frozen yogurt, look for these new-in-the-box items at estate sales for a fraction of what you would pay for them new.
+If you’ve always wanted to try dehydrating your own food or making your own frozen yogurt, look for these new-in-the-box items at estate sales and you may get them for a fraction of what you would pay for them new.
 Even if they end up in your own stash of kitchen castoffs, the amount you spent to give them a go will be much more affordable.

-Old kitchen... appliances can be of interest as well, if they are in good working order and the cords are not frayed.
+Old kitchen appliances can be of interest as well if they are in good working order and the cords are not frayed.
 All handy small appliances from days gone by hold some value, but avid collectors of vintage electric mixers, toasters, and blenders look for rare models most often.
 Having an original box can add to the value, too, especially if it has appealing graphics from another era.

 04 of 06